VinayVemul/Excel-dashboard/README.md

 2)product button
-:- click product button to show the result of how much salling product in 2021 to 2022 and regions to show the bar of Each product. and also show the  top 3 selling product and less 3 selling product .
+:- click product button to show the result of how much salling product in 2021 to 2022 and regions to show the bar of Each product. and also showing the  top 3 selling product and less 3 selling product .

 3)Salesman button
 :- click salesman button to show the reslut of who salesman how much salelling product in 2021 to 2022 show the amount of each salesman